christian-monch/dump-things-server/README.md

  The names of these subdirectories act as token values.
  If a respective token value is used, data will be stored in the token store.
  Configuration values, for example mapping function settings, are read from the global store.
-The following shows an example for a store that are location as `data-storage/store` and has a single token store, named `token_1`:
+The following shows an example for a store that is at location `data-storage/store`, has two record collections, `schema_1` and `schema_2`, and a single token store, named `token_1` (both record collections contains the same object of type `Person`, but they have a different file-system layout because they use different mapping functions):

 ```
 /data-storage/store